 It’s a must-read, especially if you are concerned about potential health risks related to dyeing.

 Going Gray: What I Learned about Beauty, Sex, Work, Motherhood, Authenticity, and Everything Else That Really Matters by Anne Kreamer

 What I felt was missing was some of the joy of the process.
 She has a lot of angst and self-consciousness about it, which is fine because that was her experience, but I couldn’t relate to it as much.
-Sometimes the writing felt a little academic and less fun.

 Please do me a favor and share this post to social media, as it helps me grow my audience and spread the word about our Silver Revolution!
 And remember to subscribe to my YouTube Channel and Pinterest Feed for more gray hair tips and product recommendations.
 Thanks!

 Check out my shop on Amazon for all your gray hair needs:

 Katie is the founder of Katie Goes Platinum.
 After constantly dyeing her hair for over 25 years, in 2018 Katie decided to stop the madness and embrace the gray.
 Since then, she’s been sharing her favorite gray hair tips, resources, and stories to empower women to feel beautiful during and after their transition to gray hair.